tecunningham/tecunningham.github.io/_drafts/what-do-we-know-about-decision-making.md

 3. A substantial portion of the variation in complex human behavioral traits is not accounted for by the effects of genes or families.

-∗ [poor predictability from lab measures; Mischel argument; ]
+* [poor predictability from lab measures; Mischel argument; ]

 # Facts about decision-making in the lab.

-**instability.** For typical gamble questions, there is a high variation in peoples' response, i.e. correlation of around \frac{3}{4}
-  between repeated questions.
+**instability.** For typical gamble questions, there is a high variation in peoples' response, i.e. correlation of around $\frac{3}{4}$ between repeated questions.
 (A more informative statistic would be the within-subject variation as a fraction of the between-subject variation).Beauchamp, Cesarini, Johanneson (2012) find that survey measures of risk preference have a test-retest correlation of around 0.5-0.7.
 Starmer (2000) says, referring to choice among gambles, that “[a] variety of studies ... find that between one-quarter and one-third of subjects 'switch' preferences on repeated questions.”
 This estimate of instability may be a lower bound, because people could remember their answer to earlier questions.
-However Marina Agaranov has a paper arguing that people ask repeated questions differently because of hedging.
+However Marina Agaranov has a paper arguing that people answer repeated questions differently for hedging reasons.

 **sensitivity to irrelevant details.** Many studies have found particular irrelevant details which affect choice, e.g. anchoring, order effects, range effects, denominator effects, and loss/gain framing.
-These effects identify a lower bound on the influence of framing, because (i) they identify only the average effect of each framing, while some people may have the opposite framing effect; (ii) there may be many other irrelevant influences that we have not varied.
+These effects identify a lower bound on the influence of framing, because (i) they identify only the average effect of each framing -- the average *absolute* value will always be higher; (ii) there are plenty of other irrelevant factors that we have not tried varying.

 **people rarely make dominated choices.** More precisely, preference-instability and framing effects are observed for very simple outcomes (e.g., gambles with 1 outcome), but people only make dominated choices once outcomes become moderately complex questions (e.g., gambles with 3 outcomes). ?? (??) say “[w]hat is startling ... are the results of the satisfaction or violation of dominance ... [with a] mean violation rate of just 0.3 percent.
 In contrast the average inconsistency rate of the repeated pairs was 12 percent.”
 Similar findings are discussed in ?? (??) and ?? (??).
 People do sometimes directly choose a stochastically dominated gamble, but most example in the literature involve choices among gambles with at least four different outcomes (Tversky et al. (1986), ?? (??)).
 Caplin et al. (2013) find mistakes when subjects have to count a large number of dots.
 In experiments documenting “bracketing”, subjects make dominated choices when they have to combine pairs of gambles ?? (??), ?? (??).
 Thus a large part of the that instability of decision-making must be due to uncertainty about preferences, rather than to inattention or uncertainty about the choice set.

-**failure to integrate over the lifecycle.** When testing peoples' tradeoffs in the lab people often make choices which contradict their outside commitments: (1) choosing $100 over $110 in a month, while they have a credit card which charges 15%; (2) choosing $100 over a 50-50 of $90 and $115, while they have money in equities; (3) choosing to give $10 to an anonymous student in the lab, over $10 for themselves, while they could give $10 to someone far more deserving.
+**failure to integrate over the lifecycle.** When testing peoples' tradeoffs in the lab people often make choices which contradict their outside commitments: (1) choosing \\$100 today over \\$110 in a month, while they have a credit card which charges 15%; (2) choosing \\$100 over a 50-50 of \\$90 and \\$115, while they have money in equities; (3) choosing to give \\$10 to an anonymous student in the lab, over \\$10 for themselves, while they could give \\$10 to someone far more deserving.

 **interpretation as heuristics.** Many biases identified have been interpreted as people using ordinarily-valid decision rules, aka “heuristics”.

 **other:** [ability to learn new patterns - Ashby & Maddox];  dopamine & reward prediction error;  learning: in many cases simple rules turn out to be optimal given context.
 (1) pavlovian; (2) instrumental; (3) perceptual processing - e.g. inhibition; (4) prospect theory. / deep learning processing of information. (early optimism about existence of patterns; as in Pinker's words & rules)

+# Appendices

+## Mistakes

+Bernheim & Rangel (2008) say:

+> “American visitors to the United Kingdom suffer numerous injuries and fatalities because they often look only to the left before stepping into the streets … one cannot reasonably attribute this to the pleasure of looking left or to masochistic preferences … the decision is plainly a mistake …. traceable to features of the human brain … habituated, semi-automatic responses beneficially increase the speed of decision-making in some circumstances but lead to systematic mistakes in others.”

+Gul & Pesendorfer say:

+> “Standard economics deals with ‘mistakes’ by employing the tools of information economics … subjective constraints on the feasible strategies that are not apparent from the description of the decision problem.”

+They also make the point that this behaviour responds to incentives and information.

+Camerer (2008) says that G&P’s

+> “explanation puts a strain on such words as ‘constraint’ and ‘feasible’ … is looking to the right really impossible? ”

+Nutshell:

+Our baseline theory is that people choose the action which maximizes discounted consumption.

+When behavior violates this theory there are two natural interpretations: (i) people make mistakes (e.g. framing effects, choice set effects), and (ii) people exhibit non-consumption preferences (e.g., prosocial preferences, loss/gain preferences)

+Often we can explain both types of violation as maximizing consumption, given some constraint: e.g., (i) framing effects reflect rational inference from the choice set; or (ii) prosocial behaviour is rational in a repeated game.

+An alternative route is to accept that the decisions do not maximize consumption; but the rules maximize consumption given some constraint over the space of rules: e.g., (i) if information processing is costly, then some inattention is rational; (ii) it could be rational to hardwire prosocial preferences as a cooperation device.
+However these aren’t the only directions.
+It could also be that (i) preferences are irreducibly over non-consumption outcomes; or (ii) behaviour is simply not maximizing, either in a proximal or distal sense, e.g. if you’re describing the motion of the planets it doesn’t add anything to say the planets are maximizing something.

+A deep point: it only makes sense to talk of a mistake if there is some kind of optimizing, otherwise we would just call it “behavior”.

+(A good analogy is this: you can get a rough model of the behavior of a bimetallic strip in a thermostat supposing that it has preferences over the optimal temperature; however if you want to include its response to all variables, such as air pressure, and the dynamics of temperature, and motion, then a more parsimonious model will simply be of the physics of the two metals.
+You could write a model in which the thermostat has very complex preferences over all these additional factors, but it would clearly not be the most parsimonious model of that behavior.
+Finally you could also argue that the thermostat was designed given some preferences over temperature, but subject to some constraints.)